fahitosup/mail-app/README.md

 3. **Install required dependencies**:
 `pip install -r requirements.txt`

-4. **Apply the migrations**:
-`python manage.py migrate`

-## Setting up Environment variables
+### Setting up Environment variables

-5. Make a `.env` file in the root directory and populate it with variables as follows:
+4. Make a `.env` file in the root directory and populate it with variables as follows:

 ```
 SECRET_KEY=your_secret_key_here